March 16th, 2018 by Lyle Smith

 The 900P uses a PCIe Gen 3 x 4 connector and fits in full-height and half-height PCIe slots.

 The test platform leveraged in these tests is a Dell PowerEdge R740xd server.
-We measure performance through a Dell H730P RAID card inside this server, although we set the card in HBA mode only to disable the impact of RAID card cache.
+We measure SAS and SATA performance through a Dell H730P RAID card inside this server, although we set the card in HBA mode only to disable the impact of RAID card cache.
+NVMe is tested natively through an M.2 to PCIe adapter card.
 The methodology used better reflects end-user workflow with the consistency, scalability and flexibility testing within virtualized server offers.
 A large focus is put on drive latency across the entire load range of the drive, not just at the smallest QD1 (Queue-Depth 1) levels.
 We do this because many of the common consumer benchmarks don't adequately capture end-user workload profiles.
+In the case of the 900P, he did not need an adaptor card due to its form factor.

 Houdini by SideFX